 A leave is a period of time during which the individual has no on-campus responsibilities.
 Whether the leave is taken in Northfield or at another location is immaterial, as long as no on-campus teaching, advising, committee, departmental, or other duties are expected.
-A complete explanation of leaves of absence can be found in the Faculty Manual, Section 4.XVII.
+A complete explanation of sabbatical leaves can be found in the Faculty Manual, Section 4.VIII.

 Each faculty member’s sabbatical should be designed primarily to engage the individual with some aspect of current scholarship or professional activity.
 It should not be used simply to prepare course material or to broaden one’s perspective through travel, although such activities may be appropriate as a minor part of a professionally oriented program of research or study.

 Eligibility for a sabbatical leave is based on years of service.
 Each member of the faculty who holds academic rank and who has been awarded tenure has a right to expect, and is expected to apply for, a sabbatical leave after each six years of service to St. Olaf College.
 Such service need not be continuous.
 Exceptions may be made in the regular schedule of sabbatical leaves for the reasons of staffing and planning.
 A department may request a faculty member to take a sabbatical leave one year earlier or one year later than regularly scheduled.